awsdocs/amazon-glacier-developer-guide/doc_source/api-AbortVaultLock.md

 ## Description<a name="api-AbortVaultLock-description"></a>

-This operation aborts the vault locking process if the vault lock is not in the `Locked` state\.
+This operation stops the vault locking process if the vault lock is not in the `Locked` state\.
 If the vault lock is in the `Locked` state when this operation is requested, the operation returns an `AccessDeniedException` error\.
-Aborting the vault locking process removes the vault lock policy from the specified vault\.
+Stopping the vault locking process removes the vault lock policy from the specified vault\.

 A vault lock is put into the `InProgress` state by calling [Initiate Vault Lock \(POST lock\-policy\)](api-InitiateVaultLock.md)\.
 A vault lock is put into the `Locked` state by calling [Complete Vault Lock \(POST lockId\)](api-CompleteVaultLock.md)\.
 You can get the state of a vault lock by calling [Get Vault Lock \(GET lock\-policy\)](api-GetVaultLock.md)\.
 For more information about the vault locking process, see [Amazon S3 Glacier Vault Lock](vault-lock.md)\.
 For more information about vault lock policies, see [Amazon S3 Glacier Access Control with Vault Lock Policies](vault-lock-policy.md)\.